Arithmetic Cycles with Modulus: Introduction

-On the other end of the spectrum, the arithmetic Chow group was developed by Gillet and Soul\'e in \cite{GS90} to give a refined intersection theory for arithmetic varieties.
-An arithmetic variety $X$ is a scheme that is flat and of finite type over $\Spec(\Z)$, with smooth generic fiber $X_{\Q}$.
-If $X$ is regular, the notion of a geometric intersection theory was first established by Gillet and Soul\'e.
+On the other end of the spectrum, arithmetic Chow groups were developed by Gillet and Soul\'e in \cite{GS90} to give a refined intersection theory for arithmetic varieties.
+An arithmetic variety $X$ is a scheme that is flat and of finite type over $\Spec(\Z)$, with smooth generic fibre $X_{\Q}$.
+If $X$ is regular, the notion of a geometric intersection theory was first established by Gillet and Soul\'e, using $K$-theory.
 However, without a notion of the completeness of such schemes, the idea of a degree associated with such an intersection theory was not readily available.
-For example, $\CH^{1}(\Spec(\Z))$ is trivial, so one cannot hope to define a degree map with its value in this group.
-The solution proposed by Gillet and Soul\'e was to compactify such arithmetic varieties by adding the fiber at infinity related to the embedding $\Q\hookrightarrow \C$.
+For example, if $X$ is a proper arithmetic variety, then one can hope to define a degree with values in $\CH^{1}(\Spec(\Z))$.
+But this group is trivial, and would not be the right choice.
+The solution proposed by Gillet and Soul\'e was to compactify such arithmetic varieties by adding the fibre at infinity related to the embedding $\Q\hookrightarrow \C$.
 So, one can view a compactified arithmetic variety as a family over each prime, including the prime at infinity.
-Given a compactified arithmetic variety $X$ defined over $\Spec(\Z)$, one defines the arithmetic Chow groups $\widehat{\CH}^{p}(X)$ by tuples $(Z,g_{Z})$, where $Z\in \caZ^{p}(X)$ is a cycle of codimension $p$, and $g_{Z}$ is an analytic object called the Green current for the cycle $Z$, defined on the analytic space $X(\C)$ of $X$.
-With this definition, one can easily show that $\widehat{\CH}^{1}(\Spec(\Z))\cong \R$ and define an arithmetic degree morphism.
-These arithmetic Chow groups come equipped with several desirable properties, namely flat pullback, proper pushforward, and a refined notion of an arithmetic intersection degree which has been used in questions related to arithmetic geometry.
-For example, Faltings defined the height of a closed irreducible subset of $\P^{n}_{\Z}$ using this intersection degree, which was crucial in the proof of Mordell conjecture.
+Given a compactified arithmetic variety $X$ defined over $\Spec(\Z)$, one defines the arithmetic Chow group $\widehat{\CH}^{p}(X)$ of codimension $p$ as the free abelian group generated by tuples $(Z,g_{Z})$ modulo a suitable arithmetic rational equivalence, where $Z\in \caZ^{p}(X)$ is a cycle of codimension $p$, and $g_{Z}$ is an analytic object, called the Green current for the cycle $Z$, defined on the analytic space $X(\C)$ associated with $X$.
+With this definition, one can show that $\widehat{\CH}^{1}(\Spec(\Z))\cong \R$ and hence define an arithmetic degree morphism $\wh{\text{deg}}$ with values in $\R$.
+These arithmetic Chow groups come equipped with several desirable properties, namely flat pullback, proper pushforward, and, using $\wh{\text{deg}}$, a refined notion of an arithmetic intersection degree that has been used in questions related to arithmetic geometry.
+For example, Faltings defined the height of a closed irreducible subset of $\P^{n}_{\Z}$ using this intersection degree, which was crucial in the proof of the Mordell conjecture.